Jamba15/TopologyShapesDynamics/README.md

     * A configuration file that contains the parameters necessary for the simulations.
     * A Python file that contains the functions.
     * A Jupyter Notebook that contains the code to be launched.
-* The main directory of the repository also contains a `yaml` file with the configurations to give to Anaconda to create the environment.
+* The main directory of the repository also contains a `yaml,yml` file with the configurations to give to Anaconda to create the environment.
+Inspect always the configuration file as it contatins also a description of the parameters used in the simulations.
 ### Installation

 To install the environment, follow these steps: